Apply online now.

 Admission to the Master of Fine Arts in Writing Program is based primarily on the quality of the applicant’s original creative writing in one of the particular areas of fiction (short story and/or novel), creative nonfiction, poetry, writing for children and young adults (picture book, middle grade, or young adult), playwriting, and screenwriting.
 The quality of the writing, which must demonstrate a level of proficiency appropriate for the commencement of graduate work, is judged by a committee of MFA faculty members and the Program Director.
 The GRE is NOT required.

 A bachelor’s degree is required, but it need not have been with an English or writing major.
-Students, who have completed a significant number of undergraduate hours, may request an exception to the requirement of having already earned a bachelor’s degree.
+Students, who have completed a significant number of undergraduate hours (around 90), may request an exception to the requirement of having already earned a bachelor’s degree.
 Contact the Program Director.

-Students in the MFA in Writing Program may transfer one semester from another brief-residency MFA in Writing Program if the semester was completed satisfactorily.
+Students in the MFA in Writing Program may transfer one semester from another brief-residency MFA in Writing Program if the semester was completed satisfactorily and fulfills the same requirements as Spalding’s first semester (ENG612 and ENG613).
 The program also accepts applications for one or two semesters of study (post-graduate semesters) from those who have already completed a graduate degree with a creative thesis.

 The formal application consists of